 Paul is an Executive Vice President with the Capgemini Group where he has undertaken various leadership roles including Business Unit CEO, Board General Secretary, Global Programme Leadership, Corporate Development and Head of Commercial & Risk.
 He also represents Capgemini on a number of industry bodies, including the Confederation of British Industry and the French Chamber of Commerce in the UK.

-The Public Responsibility and Oversight Board was established by Salad Money with the purpose of ensuring that everything Salad Money does is based around its social impact.
+The Oversight Board was established by Salad Money with the purpose of ensuring that everything Salad Money does is based around its social impact.
 By creating this independent board Salad Money can ensure social impact is at the forefront of everything we do.

 Lord Iain McNicol of West Kilbride is a British Labour politician and trade unionist .
 He is a Labour member of the House of Lords having being introduced in July 2018.
 He is a life Baron.
 Iain served as the General Secretary of the Labour Party from 2011-18, moving from the position as National Political Officer of the GMB Union.
 He has a long history of organising in both the Labour and trade union movement.
 He is also on the board of the National Citizen Service (NCS).